frank-olthuijsen/fhir-nuts-devdays/README.md

 3. Create an OAuth service

-`B3.
+`Postman: B3.
 Add an OAuth service to the vendor DID`

 4. Create a notification service